knative/docs/docs/eventing/README.md

 See the [List of Channel implementations](../eventing/channels/channels.yaml).

+### Higher Level eventing constructs

+There are cases where you may want to utilize a set of co-operating functions together and for those use cases, Knative Eventing provides two additional
+resources:

+1. **[Sequence](./sequence.md)** provides a way to define an in-order list of functions.
+1. **[Parallel](./parallel.md)** provides a way to define a list of branches for events.

 ### Future design goals

 The focus for the next Eventing release will be to enable easy implementation of